 First time on an African safari and not sure what is essential to pack and what is extra baggage?
 You’re not alone.
 I’ve just had to learn all about it, and I am oddly excited to share my newly found knowledge on the subject.

-One of the best times to visit Africa is during the wildebeest migration season from the Tanzanian Serengeti eastwards through Kenya, looking for food and water.
+One of the best times to visit Africa is during the wildebeest migration season, when animals travel from the Tanzanian Serengeti eastwards through Kenya looking for food and water.
 I was lucky enough to have recently taken a short trip to witness what is considered one of nature’s best wonders, and what an introductory encounter that was into mama Africa.
 I’ve only been to the continent once before on another short hop over to Cairo, so technically it was my second time in Africa, but this was something else…

 This Safari dream has taken me to some of the most beautiful national parks in the lands like Amboseli National Park, Lake Naivasha and the one and only the Massai Mara.
 I sure lived the dream and played the part, nothing like spending your day riding on the back of an open top jeep hunting cheetahs and giraffes, with a point and shoot camera of course.

-Admittedly, this is one travel situation where it doesn’t hurt at all to dress the part while at it.
+Admittedly, this is one travel situation where it doesn’t hurt at all to dress the part.
 In fact, I had to find out somewhat the hard way that dressing right is essential to facilitating a seamlessly enjoyable experience in the bush.